 Nothing beats the real deal but if you’re looking for a way to cut some calories, powdered peanut butter is a great substitute to regular peanut butter.
 There are a few major brands to choose from, PBfit and PB2 being two popular ones.
 But what’s the difference?
 Are all powdered peanut butters the same?
 We dive in to take a look at PBfit vs PB2 to give you a full, detailed review of the two brands.

 If you’ve never tried powdered peanut butter, I’m hear to tell you (as a prior skeptic myself), that powdered peanut butter is actually really tasty!
 Learn about how it’s made, the run down of PBfit vs PB2 and how to use it, all in this detailed powdered peanut butter post!

-The details on powdered peanut butter
+How powdered peanut butter is made

 Making powdered peanut butter is actually fairly straight forward.
 First, the peanuts are roasted and then gently pressed which removes a lot of the fat and therefore calories associated with the fat.
 Then the pressed peanuts get ground up and mixed with a few natural ingredients like salt or coconut palm sugar to great the final result!